Back to Blog

 Roles and Seniority Levels

 After the Twitter layoffs, many former employees transitioned into roles that leveraged their software engineering, machine learning, and client management expertise, with roles like Senior Software Engineer and Senior Account Manager being very common.
-Interestingly, we saw more people transitioning to Director/VP and even C-Suite roles, reflecting a greater percentage than while at Twitter, underscoring the high caliber of talent released during the restructuring.
+Interestingly, we saw more people transitioning to Director/VP and even C-Suite roles, reflecting a greater percentage than at Twitter, underscoring the high caliber of talent released during the restructuring.

 Ripple Effects Across Tech Companies

 The mass layoffs at Twitter, led by Elon Musk, are a defining moment in the history of Silicon Valley companies.
-These job cuts weren't just a "normal, but significant" reduction, but a strategic move to cut costs and reorganize the entire company.
-However, according to our workforce data, many former Twitter staff members, including those in critical roles, did seem to find new solid opportunities at other top tech companies, where their skills and experience are highly valued.
+These job cuts weren't just a "normal, but significant" reduction but a strategic move to cut costs and reorganize the entire company.

 Musk said that the layoffs were necessary to ensure the platform's survival and may have even set a precedent for other companies to downsize in pursuit of efficiency, becoming an early example of the large rounds of job cuts seen across the industry since then.